cellimnet/scellseg-publish/README.md

 #### 1. Annotation

-​	Except the  basic function of Cellpose,
+​	Besides the  basic function of Cellpose,

 ​	a) You can modify the mask of instance directly in pixel level without deleting it and drawing it from scratch (check "Edit mask" or [E],  in this mode, you need firstly select a mask you wanted to edit, the selected mask will be highlighted, use right-click to add pixels add Shift+right-click to delete pixels)